The Lion King

 0/5

 There is no sexual content or nudity in this film.
-The relationships are based on friendship and family bonds.
+The relationships depicted are familial and platonic.

 Violence & Gore